idvorkin/techdiary/notes/irl.md

 ### Meditation

+I used to have a complex meditation routine, which was very "focused", but had too much complexity.
+I skipped it and now use headspace, and do it slouching in a chair.
+Huge improvement.

+Also, if you're interested in why start meditating, read "Search Inside Yourself"

+**OLD**

 I meditate kneeling (Seiza) and have two benches.
 Meditation benches are over priced, but if it improves my emotional health (and it's supposed to) it's worth it.

-Even though this is folding, this is my permanant bench:
+Even though this is folding, this is my permanent bench:

 https://www.bluecony.com/collections/ikuko-meditation-bench